I Who Have Never Known Men

 I Who Have Never Known Men, originally published in French as Moi qui n'ai pas connu les hommes, is a 1995 science fiction novel by Belgian author Jacqueline Harpman.
-It is the first of Harpman's novels to be translated into English.
-It was originally published by Seven Stories Press, then republished by Avon Eos.
+It was the first of Harpman's novels to be translated into English.
+The translation, by Ros Schwartz, was originally published in 1997 by Harvill in the UK under the title Mistress of Silence.
+The U.S. edition was published by Seven Stories Press the same year with the title I Who Have Never Known Men, which has been retained for all subsequent reissues (Avon Eos, 1998; Vintage, 2019; Transit Books, 2022).

 Synopsis

 Thirty-nine women and a girl are being held prisoner in a cage underground.
 The guards are all male, and never speak to them.
 The girl is the only one of the prisoners who has no memory of the outside world; none of them know why they are being held prisoner, or why there is one child among thirty-nine adults.

 One day, an alarm sounds, and the guards flee; the prisoners are subsequently able to escape.
 They find themselves on an immense barren plain, with no other people anywhere, and no clue as to what has happened to the world.